 Subcutaneous fat atrophy, skin atrophy and sinus tracts, and temporary skin depigmentation due to inadvertent subcutaneous corticosteroid injection

-Painful local reaction (sometimes called steroid flare) occurring within a few hours of depot corticosteroid injection and usually lasting ≤ 48 hours (probably an irritation due to crystals in the injection vehicle or to injecting into a calcific deposit, common in this anatomic area)
+Painful local reaction thought to result from a chemical synovitis in response to the crystals in the corticosteroid solution (sometimes called a postinjection flare) occurring within a few hours of depot corticosteroid injection and usually lasting ≤ 48 hours

-Tendon, nerve, or blood vessel damage or misdirected corticosteroid injection due to errant needle insertion
+Tendon, nerve, or blood vessel damage from misdirected corticosteroid injection due to errant needle insertion

 Antiseptic solution (eg, chlorhexidine, povidone iodine, isopropyl alcohol)